Childbirth: Quick facts for the UK

 https://www.anxietyuk.org.uk/ (National charity helping people with anxiety)

 • If you are experiencing thoughts about death, suicide, or harming yourself or somebody else, don’t keep it inside.
 Go to A&E or call 999.
 We have good treatments for mental health challenges, and you do not have to suffer alone.

 • The NHS Long-Term Plan (January 2019) sets goals for the next ten years to:

 focus on prevention,

-improve access to postnatal physiotherapy to support women who need it to recover from birth, and
+improve access to postnatal physiotherapy to support women who need it to recover from birth (I'm honoured to have been one of 12 speakers at the Governmental roundtable calling for specialist physiotherapy for all women after childbirth), and

 improve access to and the quality of perinatal mental health care for mothers, their partners and children,

 however, for women giving birth today, this is not yet the reality.